-When a Member dies, their Legal Personal Representative replaces the deceased Member as a Member of the Fund, where they will have exclusive voting rights as to the payment of the deceased Member's Death Benefits.
-Once the deceased Member's Death Benefits commence to be payable, the Legal Personal Representative must resign instantly.
+When a Member dies, their Legal Personal Representative replaces the deceased Member as a Member of the Fund.
+They will have exclusive voting rights as to the payment of the deceased Member's Death Benefits.
+Immediately the deceased Member's Death Benefits commence to be payable they must resign instantly.